CBroz1/Academic-Helper-Scripts/README.md

 - *GetDur:* Generate duration of input video clip.
 - *Crop:* Do you have a lot of videos that are too zoomed out?
 This script first generates a mean image for many videos (using first or all frames), to make sure your various videos are lined up, and then crops based on user measurement of xy coordinates.
 - *Mute:* Generates a muted copy of all mp4 files in a directory, moved to a ./Muted subfolder.
+- *OverlayVids:* Takes multiple source videos and outputs an overlay.
+Must be edited with xy values.
 - *GreenScreen:* Replace green background with neutral grey.
 - *Green_Concat:* Project specific workflow for chroma-keying, watermarking, picture to video, and concatenating video for experimental presentation.
 General tip for concatenation: use mkv.
 - *VidToGif_Mac:* Batch turn video clips into gif files, at 50% resolution.
 Some components of this process should change if running Linux, but Mac version of this script is better commented.